Pemphigoid Gestationis Medication

 Triamcinolone (Aristocort)

-Treats inflammatory dermatosis that is responsive to steroids.
-Decreases inflammation by suppressing migration of PMN leukocytes and reversing capillary permeability.
-Apply water-based creams sparingly and rub into skin until they disappear.
-Ointments, which are in a petrolatum-based vehicle, are used to treat chronic dermatoses.
-Use 0.1% cream or ointment.
+Triamcinolone treats inflammatory dermatosis that is responsive to steroids.
+It decreases inflammation by suppressing the migration of PMN leukocytes and reversing capillary permeability.

 Prednisone (Deltasone)

-Immunosuppressant used for the treatment of autoimmune disorders.
-May decrease inflammation by reversing increased capillary permeability and suppressing PMN activity.
-Stabilizes lysosomal membranes and suppresses lymphocytes and antibody production.
-In patients with severe blistering in whom topical or intralesional steroids fail to elicit a response, oral prednisone may be indicated.
+Prednisone is an immunosuppressant used for the treatment of autoimmune disorders.
+It may decrease inflammation by reversing increased capillary permeability and suppressing PMN activity.
+Prednisone stabilizes lysosomal membranes and suppresses lymphocytes and antibody production.
+In patients with severe blistering in whom topical steroids fail to elicit a response, oral prednisone may be indicated.

 Antihistamines